 Florida, Texas, Nevada:

-- Focus on federal tax benefits
+- Focus on federal tax benefits and depreciation recapture tax

 - Popular destination states for exchanges